unt-libraries/untl-metadata-documentation/docs/tools/metadata-tools.rst

 About the Tools
 ***************

+-	As a general rule, the tools cannot tell editors when something is "wrong," but they reorganize information to help editors see outliers or values that do not match what is expected for the selected criteria

 -	Data values are compared across the system, but can be limited to specific critera (e.g., a resource type or collection) using the filters on the left side of the screen
 -	All tools provide information based on a field or field-qualifier combination, e.g.: